salama/object-machine/object/instructions.md

 ```

 Rembering that the machine does not have arbitrary object access, but that just 4 objects
-are accesible, message, frame, self and new_message.
+are accessible, message, frame, self and new_message.

 ### InstanceGet